Nout1/CH32V003-J4M6/README.md

 Also these variants can easy compete with ATTINY84 or an arduino, again at a much lower cost.
 Find much more information about these MCUs on WCH's webpage: https://www.wch-ic.com

-Unfortunately not so many projects exist that use this MCU.
+Unfortunately not so many projects yet exist that use this MCU.

 This repository intends to add some more demos and what I learned while making them.